andpor/react-native-sqlite-storage/README.md

 This is iOS binding only for now.
 Initial release - fully working.
 Tested so far with Simulators.

-How to use (npm is coming):
+How to use:

-1. Download the code into your node_modules subdirectory in your React Native project root $(PRJ_SRC)/node_modules/react-native-sqlite-storage
+1. npm install --save react-native-sqlite-storage
 2. Drag the SQLite Xcode project as a dependency project into your React Native XCode project
 3. Add libSQL.a (from Workspace location) to the required Libraries and Frameworks.
 4. Add var SQLite = require('react-native-sqlite-storage') to your index.ios.js
 5. Add JS application code to use SQLite API in your index.ios.js etc.
-6.

 Enjoy!